Notifications

 Training for obtaining a Class 1 driver’s licence

-Standardized, entry-level training is mandatory for all new Class 1 commercial drivers.
+Standardized, entry-level training mandatory for all new Class 1 commercial drivers.

-• In‐cab (behind the wheel) – refers to the student operating behind the wheel of the vehicle either off‐road or on‐road.
-This includes coupling/uncoupling, backing exercises, and driving along.
+• in‐cab (behind the wheel) – refers to the student operating behind the wheel of the vehicle either off‐road or on‐road

-See eligibility criteria for a Class 1 licence at Obtaining a commercial licence.
+See the Obtaining a commercial licence page to learn about the eligibility criteria for a Class 1 licence.

 Requirements